carina-fehr/osProject/README.md

 - `nano preloadLib.c` (permission denied)
 - `w3m google.com` (should not work)
 - `w3m youtube.com` (should not work)
-- To check the log file for blocked connections: `cat /tmp/blocked.log` or `blocked2.log` for combinedRWOC.c
+- To check the log file for blocked connections: `cat /tmp/blocked.log` or `blocked2.log` for OShomework.c

-To run combinedMRWOCG.c with the bash script:
-- delete previous combinedMRWOCG.so file
-- `./install_invisible_blocker.sh` and then try the mentioned commands again here

-To run install_invisible_blocker_upt.sh (permanent changes):
-- IMPORTANT: read the note at the beginning of the file first!
-- then run it like usual with: `./install_invisible_blocker_upt.sh`

-(Latest version) To run OShomeworkBash.sh (permanent changes):
+To run OShomeworkBash.sh (permanent changes):
 - IMPORTANT: read the note at the beginning of the file first!
 - then run it like usual with: ./OShomeworkBash.sh
 - has stat and other added functions in it, runs OShomework.c